danielcarrijo/laravel-project/README.md

 ## Laravel-Project

 A simple website created using Laravel, HTML, CSS, JQuery and Bootstrap.
 You can see a [demo](https://laravel-webproject.000webhostapp.com/) here.
-This link will take you to a demostrantion version of the website hosted on webhostapp, however, if you want to get into CRUD area on demo, it is not possible since you need to log in.
+This link will take you to a demostrantion version of the website hosted on webhostapp where all the texts, images, number of slides, and all are retrieved from the database.
+However, it is not possible to get into CRUD area in order to change those things on demo since you need to log in.
 Therefore I suggest you to follow the steps below to set it up on your local machine, register your own user and go the home/CRUD area.

 ## Getting Started
 Clone the project repository by running the command below if you use SSH